d-ries/linux-essentials/07_advancedcommands/01_course.md

 When working with the shell we actually work with something called streams.
 There are 3 basic streams available when using a shell:
 ![iostreams](./../images/07/ioredirect.png)

-The most basic example is called `stdinn`.
+The most basic example is called `stdin`.
 This is the stream that we use to input data into the shell using our keyboard.

 The output that gets generated from running commands is split up in two seperate streams:
 * `stdout` gives us all the regular command output.
 By default this output gets printed on our screen.
 * `stderr` gives us all the error messages a command generates.
 By default these error messages get printed on our screen.
-Because both `stdout` and `stderr` get printed in the shell, we don't notice the difference between the two.
+Because both `stdout` and `stderr` get printed on our screen, we don't notice the difference between the two.

-Every stream has his own identifier number as seen in the image above.
+Every stream has its own identifier (=number) as seen in the image above.
 These identifiers are important in the next paragraphs.

 ### Stream redirection
-We can redirect any of this streams to make the output go _somewhere else_.
+We can redirect any of these streams to make the output go _somewhere else_.
 Often 'somewhere else' means to a file.
-This means we can both seperate regular output (stdout) and errors (stderr) to go to seperate files and save the output there.
+This means we can both seperate regular output (stdout) and errors (stderr) to get saved into seperate files.
 Below is an example on how you can save the output of a command to a file:
 ```bash
 student@linux-ess:~$ ls / 1>listrootfolder
 student@linux-ess:~$ head listrootfolder